-For example, the built-in session and conversation scopes defined in Context management for built-in scopes are passivating scopes.
+For example, the built-in session and conversation scopes defined in Context management for built-in scopes in CDI Full are passivating scopes.
 No other built-in scopes are passivating scopes.

-3.4.5.5.
+17.5.5.
 Validation of passivation capable beans and dependencies